BlueMona/peerio-client-api/METADATA_CHANGELOG.md

 ## V1.1.0

-**Added** to the conversation
+**Added** separate independent fields to conversation and message object conversation version is being set by server according to highest message version in it

-version: "string" // metadata structure version
+version: "string"

 **Added** to the message

 outerIndex: 0 // message index (unencrypted part)
+timestamp: 0

 ## V1.0.0 (initial)